lmns-solutions/arduino-interactive-lessons/arduino/potentiometers.md

 OK, let's build this thing for real with our hardware parts.

-Because not all of us have access to a 9V battery + snap connector (or alligator clips) to easily interface with our breadboards, we can again use our Arduino for a power source (just like we did in our very first Arduino lesson: [LED On](led-on.md)).
+Because not all of us have access to a 9V battery + snap connector (or alligator clips) to easily interface with our breadboards, we can again use our Arduino for a power source (just like we did in our very first Arduino lesson: {% include tlink.html id='arduino-led-on' text='LED On' %}).

 Given that the Arduino supplies 5V rather than 9V, we can replace our 470Ω resistor with a smaller resistor like a 220Ω (but you can certainly use a 470Ω or 680Ω if you'd like—remember, this is a backup resistor for when the potentiometer's wiper resistance goes to 0Ω).